SESR-Group/SESR-Group.github.io/research/index.md

 Our work is centered on advancing the foundational elements of sustainable energy storage and recycling, with a primary emphasis on three key disciplines: **EV Battery Recycling**, **Bio-energy Production**, and **Green Electrolyte Engineering**.
 By combining expertise in these areas, we strive to unlock new insights, innovations, and solutions to accelerate the transition towards a sustainable energy future.

-For more details, please contact [Dr. Nikiforidis Georgios](https://scholar.google.com/citations?user=3D4G2t8AAAAJ&hl=en&oi=ao) for more information.
+For more details, please contact [Dr.Georgios Nikiforidis](https://scholar.google.com/citations?user=3D4G2t8AAAAJ&hl=en&oi=ao) for more information.

 {%
   include button.html